Accidents in the Workplace

 What to do if you are injured at work

-Please see UBC Risk Management Services for detailed instructions on the steps to take if you are injured or ill as a result of a work-related accident.
-We have summarized these steps below.
+See UBC Risk Management Services for detailed instructions on the steps to take if you are injured or ill as a result of a work-related accident.
+Click on the relevant link below for more information.

 Let your supervisor or department administrator know that you have been injured so that he or she can complete the online UBC Centralized Accident/Incident Reporting form.